mcnichol/cryptopals/README.md

 **</Rant>**

 All this explanation so that I can explain the kicker.
-This is one of those unique moments where the stars align and passion-project meets business value and showing cloud portability.
+This is one of those unique moments where the stars align and passion-project meets business value.
+I love crypto, security, pentesting...not only do I love it, I'm pretty good at it.
+A few years back I placed in one of the SANS Cyber Aces competitions (Had I known hacking was allowed I too would have been tied for first with a .01 second completion...playing fair to a fault ¯\\\_(ツ)\_/¯ ).

 What we will end up having is an interactive user-interface to test our Cryptopals solutions, a small write-up explaining each set solution, a backend driving the logic of the solution written in a few popular languages, and each engine running in AWS, Azure, GCP, and vSphere.
 I will provide some logic in the UI enabling backend selection for calls to be made to the chosen IaaS based Engine.